dougbtv/dougbtv.github.io/_posts/2016-11-09-openshift-on-openstack-openshift-ansible.markdown

 . ~/overcloudrc

 # Here's our package deps (need Ansible >= 2.1.0, 2.2 preferred, and Jinja >= 2.7)
-sudo yum install -y ansible pyOpenSSL python-cryptography python-novaclient python-neutronclient python-heatclient
+sudo yum install -y ansible pyOpenSSL python-cryptography python-novaclient python-neutronclient python-heatclient python-pip

 # Apparently we needed this to run the cluster creator (wasn't in the docs, but is now after a PR)
 sudo pip install shade